justinpalathunkal/Concurrent-Checkout-System-Emulator/README.md

 3. Run gcc src.c -o test.exe `pkg-config --cflags --libs sdl2 SDL2_ttf SDL2_image`
 4. The emulator window should pop up and be ready to be run

+## Demo

+Take a look at the video within the repository to understand how the emulation plays